Posted in Tips & Tricks

 It’s EASY! (and oh yeah, it’s fun too!)

 And having already anticipated the skepticism out there (yep, I see those eyes rolling from here!), I’ve prepared this little tutorial for you.
 I don’t expect this post will make me real popular with the good folks at Wright’s but that was never my objective anyway.
 So here goes!

 Next, choose your bias ‘angle’.
-In the picture at left I’ve demonstrated the classic 45 degree cutting angle, but you know what?
+In the picture at below I’ve demonstrated the classic 45 degree cutting angle, but you know what?
 This angle tends to “eat up” more fabric than a steeper degree of angle would and I have honestly had success using bias tape at virtually any angle.
 The important thing is to cut across both sets of threads (both lengthwise and crosswise) to sufficiently “damage” the fabric, thus allowing it to s-t-r-e-t-c-h.

 When I display our sample bags at shows, I receive innumerable compliments about our bias tape and how smooth it looks.
 Most folks insist they could never accomplish a smooth finish like this, but here’s the deal.
 Achieving a good-looking bias tape finish is no mystery, nor is it just reserved for professionals.
 The only thing you need do is quit following the manufacturers instructions for applying it!